coralproject/talk/CLIENT_EVENTS.md

 - <a href="#viewNewRepliesNetwork">viewNewRepliesNetwork</a>

 ### Events
+- <a id="addACommentButton">**addACommentButton**</a>: This event is emitted when the viewer clicks the add a comment button in alternate oldest view.
 - <a id="approveComment">**approveComment.success**, **approveComment.error**</a>: This event is emitted when the viewer approves a comment.
   ```ts
   {